bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 Central would typically be deployed, it's not certain that all the networking infrastructure would have this capability.

-Jumbo frames only have a noticeable impact in contexts where gigabytes of data are *constantly* flowing over a hard ethernet network and where microseconds count.
+Jumbo frames only have a noticeable impact in contexts where bulk data transfers are *constantly* flowing over a hard ethernet network and where microseconds count.
 I see some internet documentation claiming that you can get up to 30% performance improvement with Jumbo Frames enabled however my opinion is that a benefit would only be noticed in a few rare corner cases.

 One example might be if a network were running using a shared half duplex 10Mbps Ethernet link rather than the modern standards of full